ms-sarda/noop-elena/README.md

 ### Shutting down the Server
 - Run the command `lsof -i TCP:8000`
 - For each listed process, kill the process using the command `kill -9 <pid>`

-## Limitations

-- As of now, our software only supports addresses that are in a certian format - `Street address, city, state, country`.